2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-data.md

 2sxc will decide what items to deliver, based on the situation.

-1. In most cases, a DNN-Module will show a 2sxc-template, and the content-editor will manually add items to it using the normal web-UI.
+1. In most cases, a Dnn-Module will show a 2sxc-template, and the content-editor will manually add items to it using the normal web-UI.
 In this case, these items will be tied to this use-case and 2sxc will deliver them in the `Data` object.

 1. In other cases, the template (or view) will be configured to get data from a query configered elsewhere.
 In this case, all data retrieved in the query will be provided in the same `Data` object.